MatthewJDavis/matthewjdavis.github.io/_posts/2019-03-02-ec2-instance-powershell.md

 ![get member of amazon.ec2.model.blockdevicemapping](/images/ec2-instance-powershell/block-device-mapping.png)

 The type [Amazon.EC2.Model.EbsBlockDevice] has seven properties that can be set including the volume size which we pass a parameter value to and the type of volume.
-AS I am using this script to create test instances, the volume type is set to standard but it could be paramaterised with a validate set of options of gp2, io1, st1, sc2 or standard which is what is chosen.
+AS I am using this script to create test instances, the volume type is set to standard but it could be paramaterised with a validate set of options of gp2, io1, st1, sc2 or standard.
 Other properties to check out for production are the encryption, Iops and delete on termination.

 ![get member of amazon.ec2.model.ebsblockdevice](/images/ec2-instance-powershell/ebs-device-mapping.png)

 After creating the EbsBlockDevice type, we can set the Block Device Mapping EBS property with it, so now we have our OS volume configured and ready to be applied.

-Now the OS volume is ready, the parameters are splatted to make it easier to read and the instance is created with the details saved to a variable.
+Now the OS volume is ready, the parameters are splatted to make it easier to read and the instance is created with the output saved to a variable.

 ```powershell
         $params = @{